The Bankrate promise

 Why get survivorship life insurance?

-While a somewhat unconventional life insurance product, survivorship life insurance policies offer distinct advantages for those considered a good fit according to their specific profile.
+While a somewhat unconventional life insurance product, survivorship life insurance policies could offer distinct advantages for those considered a good fit.
+Besides establishing security for dependent care, other survivorship life insurance advantages may include:

-- Availability: Insurers’ concerns around poor health lessen with survivorship life insurance policies where both policyholders die before paying out the death benefit.
-Even in cases where one of the policyholders faces extreme health afflictions, coverage of two people spreads the risk and provides a window for insurers to accept less desirable policyholders.
+- Availability: Survivorship policies may be easier to qualify for..
+Even in cases where one of the policyholders faces extreme health afflictions, coverage of two people spreads the risk and can provide a window for insurers to accept less desirable policyholders.

 - Estate building: Insurers sometimes also make the case that survivorship policies offer policyholders a path toward estate building.
 While much of the argument bolstering survivorship policies focuses on protecting an estate from taxes, insurers also point out that beneficiaries receive a minimum payout regardless of estate financials.